JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_07_Chat.md

 1. Enter a prompt such as:

-    +++I need help with drafting a thank you note for a recent interview.+++
+    *I need help with drafting a thank you note for a recent interview*

     Copilot  generates a draft for you.

 1. Review the draft and make any necessary adjustments to personalize it.

-1. Add your recipients and send your email.

 ## End of Lab 7 ##